 UNL's Engagement and Outreach Map

-Definition of a community partner: Infants–Grade 12 students, teachers, administrators; business professionals; ag producers; local and state government officials; non-profits; youth/community organizations; commodity groups; children and families, general public.
+Definition of a community partner includes, but is not limited to: children and their families (including students, schools, and childcare providers), teachers, and administrators; business professionals; industry representatives; local and state government officials; non-profits; youth/community organizations; commodity groups; and the general public.

 Questions about the project: